vdanny/php-mysql-tutorial/README.md

 # PHP - MySQL Tutorial
 The tutorial about basic usage of PHP and MySQL.
 This is a tutorial for AMDP Training which was held on Oct 24th, 2016.

 In this tutorial, I provided PHP code for basic CRUD (Create Read Update Delete) combined with MySQL database.
+The codes are written in English and Bahasa.

 ## Get Started